 If you have critical battery plants to monitor at your remote sites, the Critical Alarm Enunciator can help.
 Local and regional visibility, detailed analog voltage monitoring, plus notification of discrete battery plant alarms - the CAE is the right combination of features in a compact, space-saving form.

-It's 3:37 AM on Friday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 5:02 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.